hpc-gridware/clusterscheduler/doc/markdown/manual/installation-guide/01_planning_the_installation.md

 Users wishing to submit workloads to a cluster must do so on hosts registered as submit hosts in the xxQS_NAMExx system.

 A cluster must have at least one submit host.
-The master host is automatically mad a submit host during a default installation.
+The master host is automatically made a submit host during a default installation.
 There is no need to run a service component for submit hosts in general.

 Users with the manager role can add and remove submit hosts in a cluster.